15 – 16 June 2023

 • How can we develop and manage knowledge about capacity development, and thus enhance our capacity in capacity development?

-The IIHS Library will host a mini-exhibition on Capacity Development and the strengthening of public institutions.
+The IIHS Library hosted a mini-exhibition on Capacity Development and the strengthening of public institutions.

 DAY 1 – Thursday, 15 June, 2023